jackjona123/disneyplus/README.md

-# A Disney Plus Clone
+# A Disney Plus Clone - Production

-Built With React, Styled Components, Firebase, and Redux.# disneyplus
+Built With React, Styled Components, Firebase, and Redux.

+## Built By: Jack Jona | © Disney.
+All Rights Reserved.